apache/incubator-heron/website/content/docs/developers/java/topologies.md

     }
 }
 ```

+> When implementing acking logic---as well as [failing logic](#failing)---each tuple that is acked/failed **must have a unique ID**.
+Otherwise, the spout receiving the ack will not be able to identify *which* tuple has been acked/failed.

 When specifying an ID for the tuple being emitted, the ID is of type `Object`, which means that you can serialize to/deserialize from any data type that you'd like.
 The message ID could thus be a simple `String` or `long` or something more complex, like a hash, `Map`, or POJO.